kevintruong/til/File-System,-Part-4:-Working-with-directories.md

 stat("/tmp", &s );
 if( S_ISDIR(s.st_mode) ) { ...
 ```
-Note, more robust code would verify that the stat call succeeds (returns 0).
+Note, later we will write robust code to verify that the stat call succeeds (returns 0); if the `stat` call fails, we should assume the stat struct content is arbitrary.

 ## How do I recurse into subdirectories?